THE POETRY OF

 the second cauldron, intended for dark soup, you can cook a

-halved head (from which the cerebellum is previously removed),
+halved head (from which the brain is previously removed), liver,

-liver, spleen, tongue, heart, kidneys, lungs.
-It is cooked for
+spleen, tongue, heart, kidneys, lungs.
+It is cooked for about 2

-about 2 hours, but some pieces, especially the softer entrails,
+hours, but some pieces, especially the softer entrails, are

-are removed earlier.
-Part of the cuticles is cooked separately in
+removed earlier.
+Part of the cuticles is cooked separately in a

 When